utah-cs4470-sp25/class/spec.md

        }
 ```

-Function definitions are interpreted in file order, and may not use
+Function definitions are interpreted in order of appearance (line by line), and
-the same name as either another function or a builtin.
-Recursive calls
+may not use the same name as either another function or a builtin.
+Recursive
-are allowed.
+calls are allowed.

 ### Arguments, Lvalues, and Bindings